Today's Best Tech Deals

 Should you be the same (picky, that is) about color matching and the like, there are a plethora of tweaking settings if the defaults and brightness, color, and tint controls don’t cut it for you.
 It’s rare these days for a TV to come from the factory with poorly adjusted color, and the H8F’s wasn’t, but if you want to have at it, by all means.

 I’ve already confessed that I wasn’t expecting such a good picture for so little cash.
-The H8F’s color is accurate (90 percent of DCI) and nicely saturated; general large-object motion is smooth for a 60Hz display (when you choose the “smooth” setting under motion compensation); and I measured a good 600 nits of peak brightness.
+The H8F’s color is accurate (90 percent of DCI) and nicely saturated; general large-object motion is smooth for a 60Hz display (when you choose the “smooth” setting under motion compensation); and I measured 600 nits of peak brightness.
 Hisense claims 700, but our meter generally reads a bit low.
 But even 600 was enough to make HDR pop reasonably well.

 The H8F supports Dolby Vision as well as HDR10, and it rendered both types without issue.
 To make a long story short, this year’s H8F does HDR way better than last year’s far more expensive H9E.
 The blacks were far better than I expected, and there were no array backlighting defects, such as blockiness that I could spot.
 For general viewing, I was quite enamored.